mohamedzayeemnadeem/19AI550_new/Ex.No.5_PursueandEvade.md

   Rename them to "Player", "Pursuer", and "Evader".
   Set their Y Position to 0.5 (so they sit on the ground).
   Change their Material for better distinction (optional).
-3. Check AI navigation in window.
+3. Add NavMesh and Bake
    Window → AI → Navigation (opens the Navigation tab).
-If it is not available then add package by name "com.unity.ai.navigation"
-4. Select the Plane, go to the Navigation tab, and mark it as Navigation Static.
+   Select the Plane, go to the Navigation tab, and mark it as Navigation Static.
    Go to the Bake tab and click Bake. or
    Add navMeshSurface to plane and bake
 4. Add NavMeshAgent Component
     Select Pursuer, and Evader.
     Click Add Component → Search for NavMeshAgent and add it.
     Adjust NavMeshAgent Settings: